jon-jacky/home/commonplace.md

   variables."

 - <https://www.gocomics.com/nancy/2018/04/09> - Nancy, contemporary take
   on the ancient comic strip.
-This link is to the first strip by the present cartoonist:
+This is the first strip by the present cartoonist, described here:
   <https://www.vulture.com/2018/11/new-nancy-cartoonist-olivia-jaimes.html>

 23 Nov 2018